Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You excel at thrown weapons and gain the following benefits:
+You excel at thrown weapons.

 * When you take the attack action to throw a weapon with the Thrown property, you may immediately use a bonus action to make two more attacks with a Thrown weapon.
 * These must also be thrown attacks.
 You may use this ability a number of times equal to your Dexterity or Strength modifier per short rest.